Last Updated on

 Though ConstantContact has features that are more magnanimous, these features are designed to help infopreneurs get their information out without much fuss.

-High-Quality Opt-in Forms: As opposed to its rivals, ConvertKit has built-in opt-in forms that are stunning and mobile responsive.
+High-Quality Opt-in Forms: As opposed to its rivals, ConvertKit has built-in opt-in forms (with double opt-in support) that are stunning and mobile responsive.
 They covert well because they are integrated as a main feature.

 Email Integration: The biggest feature by far.
 ConvertKit solely focuses on email marketing.
 Each of its tools helps the user capture, design and send automated emails.